zeroli/learning-notes/books-reading.notes/README.md

 - Linear Algebra, by David Cherney, Tom Denton, Rohit Thomas and Andrew Waldron
 - LINEAR ALGEBRA, by Jim Hefferon, 3rd
 - Mathematics for Computer Science, by Eric Lehman, F Thomson Leighton, Albert R Meyer
-- Hands-On Mathematics for Deep Learning, by Jay Dawani
 - Foundation Mathematics for Computer Science - A Visual Approach,  by John Vince  ==[In progress]==
 - 线性代数(第9版), by Steven J, Leon ==[in progress]==
 - 微积分与解析几何